-It is also very helpful for adults with insomnia or whose mind races at night; in our family we’ve used catnip tea right before bed to promote a peaceful sleep after a stressful day.
+It is also very helpful for adults with insomnia or whose mind races at night; I’ve used catnip tea right before bed to promote a peaceful sleep after a stressful day.
 Catnip tea can help soothe menstrual cramps and help with premenstrual tension (PMS).

 While herbal remedies are not regulated by the FDA, is is always recommended that you check with your baby’s pediatrician before using any herbal remedies to help your baby’s condition.

 Directions: Catnip-Fennel Tea For Colicky Babies

 Let it steep for 15 – 20 minutes.
 Strain thoroughly.